Certora/CertoraProverSupplementary/Tutorials/Lesson1/README.md

 ```sh
 certoraRun Bank.sol:Bank --verify Bank:Parametric.spec
 ```

-The rule is thumbs-up only if it was verified on all methods.
+The rule would be thumbs-up only if it was verified on all methods.
-For every function in the main contract, an inner rule is created, and shown in the lower table.
+For every function in the main contract, an inner rule is created, as shown in the lower table.
-Click on the function name to see the counter example See how many issues this rules detects.
+Click on the function name to see the counter-example.
+See how many issues this rule detects.
 Are they all fixed?

 ```sh
  	certoraRun BankFixed.sol:Bank --verify Bank:Parametric.spec
 ```

-The generalization of this rule to all functions have found another issue in transfer.
+By generalizing this rule to all functions, we discovered another issue in `transfer`.
-One can transfer to himself to gain more assets.
+One can transfer funds to himself to gain more assets.

 Parametric rules enable expressing reusable and concise correctness conditions.
-Note that they are not dependent on the specification, can be easily integrated into the CI to verify changes to the code including signature change, adding another function and  implementation changes.
+Note that they are not dependent on the specification.
+You can integrate them easily into the CI to verify changes to the code, including signature changes, new functions, and implementation changes.